 Your safety is the top priority for the Parks Conservancy and our partners at Alcatraz Cruises and the National Park Service (NPS).
-Boats to the island are running at 20% of regular capacity, so there’s plenty of space to spread out.
 You’ll see social-distance markers at Pier 33 Alcatraz Landing and at the Alcatraz dock on the island side.
 Facemasks are required on NPS-administered lands where physical distancing cannot be maintained, and in all NPS facilities.

 When you arrive on the island, there are plenty of options to kick off your adventure.
 You can stop by the dock bookstore, get your “Discover Alcatraz” map at one of several stations next to the bookstore, or stop by the ranger station under the guard tower to chat with your friendly NPS rangers—from a distance.
 Sorry, they can’t take that selfie with your camera.

 Tip 2: Take the cellhouse audio tour

-The stories on the audio tour are crafted by Alcatraz staff, based on interviews with those formerly incarcerated, correctional officers and kids who grew up on the island, as well as decades of research into Alcatraz’s lesser-known history.
-The tour will only play on your phone once, so make sure to soak in this once-in-a-lifetime chance while you can!
+The stories on the audio tour are based on interviews with those formerly incarcerated, correctional officers and kids who grew up on the island.
+Make sure you're ready to soak in this once-in-a-lifetime chance while you can!